pindjouf/perso_rustlings/README.md

 # Personal Rustlings 🦀❤️

 This project is done in the same style as rustlings which states that it's sole purpose is to get you used to reading and writing Rust code.
-This will be focusing on building the necessary skills to rebuild [kof](https://github.com/pindjouf/kof) in rust.
+This will be focusing on building the necessary skills to rebuild [kof](https://github.com/pindjouf/kof) in rust, and developing an MVP for it in ~9 days.

 ## Short Rust CLI Course Outline